svn2github/routino/extras/README.txt

 find-fixme -  A modified version of the Routino planetsplitter and filedumper
               programs to scan an OSM file for "fixme" tags and create a database so that web pages provided can display them.

+statistics -  A collection of scripts and compiled code to extract statistics
+              from the Routino database and create a map of the data.